 Setting Up an Ongoing Phishing Test

 Once you've trained your users with your first security awareness training campaign, we recommend that you set up an ongoing phishing campaign.
-Depending on how often you train your users, you can set the campaign to send a test weekly, bi-weekly or monthly.
+Depending on how often you train your users, you can set the campaign to send a test weekly, bi-weekly, monthly, or quarterly.

 As a best practice, we recommend phishing your users at least bi-weekly.
 Regular phishing tests will allow your users to practice the skills they’ve learned in their security awareness training.